nishant-salode/JSConcepts/README.md

 # JSConcepts

-## This project contains couple of commonly used javascript concepts understandings for brush up :)
+## This project contains couple of commonly and uncommonly used javascript concept understandings :)